-The Springfield College Bachelor degrees are evening and weekend programs that accept students twice a year in July and January.
-In order to enroll in a bachelor's degree program a student must matriculate with an associate degree from Springfield College or have equivalent courses and credit hours if transferring from another college.
+The Springfield College Bachelor's degrees are evening and weekend programs that accept students twice a year, in July and January.
+In order to enroll in a Bachelor's degree program, a student must matriculate with an Associate's degree from Springfield College or have equivalent courses and credit hours if transferring from another college.